back to top

 • Do you accept students from all over India?

 Yes.
-Admissions are open to students from all states of India, and international applicants are welcome.
-Classes are conducted in English, Hindi, and Malayalam.
+Students from all Indian states and international applicants are welcome.
+Classes are conducted in English, Hindi, and Malayalam for inclusivity and better understanding.

 • What software tools will I learn?

-Training includes Adobe Lightroom, Adobe Photoshop, After Effects (motion graphics), Adobe Premiere Pro, and DaVinci Resolve—covering photo editing, video editing, motion design, sound syncing, and colour grading.
+Students master Adobe Lightroom, Photoshop, After Effects, Premiere Pro, and DaVinci Resolve. — Further, they are expertised in photo editing, video editing, motion design, sound syncing, and colour grading with AI-assisted workflows.

 • Do you teach wildlife ethics and safe practices?